 Enable breakpoint filters

-Enables you to set filters on breakpoints so that they will affect only specific processes, threads, or computers.
+Enables you to set filters on breakpoints so that they affect only specific processes, threads, or computers.

 Enable Just My Code